 Our family medicine residents also provide continuity care for long-term residents at Pettigrew Rehabilitation Center in Durham.
 Starting in the second year, all residents are paired with at least one patient who they care for under the supervision our our family medicine geriatrics faculty.

 With a growing number of pediatrics patients at the Duke Family Medicine Center, there are many opportunities to care for children of all ages in an outpatient setting.
-WakeMed Physicians Pediatrics clinic, a community health system in Raleigh, is the location for the outpatient pediatric rotation.
-Additionally, inpatient care of children is learned at Duke Children's Hospital in the Full Term Newborn Nursery and the pediatric inpatient service.
+WakeMed Physicians Pediatrics clinic, a high-volume community health system in Raleigh, is the location for the outpatient pediatric rotation.
+Additionally, residents learn inpatient care of children at Duke Children's Hospital in the Full Term Newborn Nursery and the pediatric inpatient service.

-Emergency Medicine is learned through rotations at Duke University Hospital, Duke Regional Hospital, and the Durham VA, as well as pediatric emergency medicine at DUH.
+Emergency Medicine is learned through rotations at Duke Regional Hospital and the Durham VA.

 All residents will have two months of dedicated procedure training.
 During this time, they will be the procedure resident at Duke Regional Emergency Department, spend time in the benign anorectal clinic gaining expertise on common anorectal procedures, and work at the Duke Family Medicine dermatology and gynecology procedures clinics.